Where WIll I Go?

 Apply Online Today!

 - When is the application deadline?
 The deadline for each program is 120 days before departure.
-However most of our semester programs fill up many months in advance of this deadline.
-For example, programs for your sophomore year will typically fill up in November of your freshman year.
+However, most of our semester programs fill up many months in advance of this deadline.
+For example, programs for your sophomore year will typically fill up in the fall of your freshman year.

-- How do I save a spot in a program?
-To hold a spot in a semester program, submit your application online, turn in the $250 application fee and sign all of the checklist forms: Behavior Contract, Release and Indemnification Agreement, and the Withdrawal Policy.
+- How do I apply?
+To apply to a study abroad program, submit your application online, turn in the application fee.
 Only applications that have all forms and the application fee can hold a spot.
-You will then request two references from Faculty.
+You will then request two references from ACU Faculty.
 Once both references are in, the application packet will be reviewed and you will be notified of your acceptance status.

-- What if I decide to back out of a program?
-If you withdraw from a program, your application fee is non-refundable and you may also incur additional penalty charges.
+- What if I decide to withdraw from a program?
+If you withdraw from a program, your application fee is non-refundable and you may also incur additional withdraw charges.
 Please see our Withdrawal Policy for details.

 - Will a semester abroad keep me from graduating in four years?
-No, we have carefully selected classes so that a semester abroad should help you graduate within your four-year goal.
+If planned in advance, no. We have carefully selected classes so that a semester abroad should help you graduate within your four-year goal.

 I've Been Accepted, What's Next?

-Now that you’ve been accepted, you will have lots of questions!
-We will have “pre-departure orientations” for each group addressing lots of details, but we know you are eager!
+Now that you’ve been accepted, you will have many questions!
+We will have “pre-departure orientations” for each group addressing all of the details, but we know you are eager!

 - How do I pay for this?
-Can financial aid help with Study Abroad expenses?
+Can financial aid help with study abroad expenses?
 Yes!
 You will still be able to apply your ACU financial aid package to your semester abroad.
-Also, the program fee counts as an additional academic expense, so it makes some students eligible for more aid.
-If you currently receive the Pell Grant, you should ask your financial aid counselor about the Gilman Award.
-For more information about financial aid, talk to your financial aid counselor
+Also, the program fee qualifies as an additional academic expense, thereby making some students eligible for more aid.
+For more information about financial aid, talk to your financial aid counselor and the ACU Study Abroad coordinator.

 - What is the Study Abroad program fee?
 Program fees for full semesters range between $7,000 and $8,000, depending on the destination and length of the program.
 Semester program fees include airfare, group excursions and overseas medical insurance.
-Summer fees range from $4,000 to $6,000 and include airfare, group excursions, overseas medical insurance and housing.
-Check out each program online for more information.
+Summer fees range from $5,000 to $7,000 based on destination and length of the program.
+This includes airfare, group excursions, overseas medical insurance and housing.
+Check the details of individual programs for more information.

 - What else will be on my ACU bill the semester I study abroad?
-For Summers, usually nothing, unless you go over on your block hours, and in that case you will be billed at 50% per hour (for 2019 that is $600/hr).
-For Semester programs, in addition to the program fee, you will be charged for tuition and fees at the regular ACU rate, study abroad housing (same as a sophomore dorm on campus) and a meal plan.
+For summers, usually nothing, unless you go over on your block tuition hours.
+For semester programs, in addition to the program fee, you will be charged a study abroad housing charge (same as a sophomore dorm on campous), and a meal plan charge.
+As well as tuition and fees at the regular ACU block tuition rate.

 - When will the program fee be charged to my account?
 It will occur at the same time as all billing for that semester.
-Fall is usually posted the first week of June, Spring is posted the first week of December, and Summer programs are posted in the first week of May.
+Fall charges are usually posted the first week of June, spring charges are posted the first week of December, and summer charges are posted in the first week of May.

 - What other expenses should I expect?
-You will have personal expenses such as traveling on breaks, souvenirs and laundry.
-From what we have observed, most students spend between $1,000 and $2,000 on personal expenses.
+You will have expenses such as personal travel on breaks, souvenirs, and laundry.
+From what we have observed, most students spend between $1,500 and $2,500 on personal expenses.

-- When is the last day to cancel my application without being charged the program fee?
-120 days prior to departure, usually.
+- When is the last day to withdraw without being charged the program fee?
+120 days prior to departure.
 Please see our Withdrawal Ineligibility Policy.

 Passports, Visas, & Vaccinations

-- When do you need to have my passport?
-If applying for a new passport, it will take 4-6 weeks to come in after finishing the application correctly, and we will need a copy of it at least 60 days prior to departure.
+- When do you need to have a copy of my passport?
+If applying for a new passport, expect it to arive 6-8 weeks after finishing the application correctly, and we will need a copy of it at least 60 days prior to departure.

 Preparing to Study Abroad